Ayon-SSP/Learning_java/tuts_java/Core-advanced.md

    1. `Method Overloading`: same method name with different paraeemeters
    2. No `operator Overloading` in java
    3. Constructor Overloading: same constructor name with different parameters
-   4. Method Overloading and Type Promotion:  https://static.javatpoint.com/images/java-type-promotion.png
+   4. Method Overloading and Type Promotion:  [Type Promotion img](https://static.javatpoint.com/images/java-type-promotion.png)
 2. `Run time(dynamic polymorphism)`:
    1. `Method Overriding`: same method name with same parameters in parent and child class
       - @override: to check if the method is overridden or not